Most organizations don’t run on a single project management style — even if they think they do.

 Traditional project management methodologies explained

-To implement hybrid approaches effectively, it is important to understand the foundational methodologies they combine.
-Each framework has strengths that contribute to hybrid models.
+To implement hybrid approaches effectively, it’s really important to understand the foundational methodologies they combine.
+Each framework below has different strengths that contribute to hybrid models.

 Waterfall methodology